-This data quality statement covers 4 years of data presented in the report A discussion of public dental waiting time information in Australia, 2013-14 to 2016-17, from data collated under an agreement to report against the Public Dental Waiting Times (PDWT) National Minimum Data Set (NMDS).
+This indicator has been revised and is therefore being reported for all years of data available (for 2013-14, 2014-15 and 2015-16) from data collated under an agreement to report against the Public Dental Waiting Times (PDWT) National Minimum Data Set (NMDS).

-- Data are not comparable across jurisdictions due to differences in how services are arranged and different arrangements that determine which people requiring treatment are placed on a public dental waiting list (including how jurisdictions prioritise certain disadvantaged population groups).
-Therefore, the calculation of an Australian total is not appropriate. - Data for jurisdictions are comparable across years. - The collection excludes people who are treated under jurisdictional priority - Waiting times could not be calculated for some records; for instance, where a record had no date of offer or date of first visit.
-Records that reported dates resulting in negative waiting times were not permitted. - · Records with waiting times of zero days are included for calculations of waiting times from listing date to date of offer but are excluded from waiting times calculations for listing date to date of first visit. - Data for 2013-14 and 2014-15 do not include New South Wales, the Australian Capital Territory or the Northern Territory.
-Data for 2015-16 and 2016-17 do not include New South Wales or the Northern Territory.
-Data for 2016-17 does not include Victoria. - Western Australian data include only Dental Health Services information, which is the primary, but not sole, provider of public dental services in Western Australia.
+- Data are not comparable to that previously published, due to the change in specifications, clarification of the scope with data providers and retrospective corrections of data. - Data are not comparable across jurisdictions due to differences in the way in which services are arranged and different arrangements that determine which people requiring treatment are placed on a public dental waiting list, including how jurisdictions prioritise certain disadvantaged population groups.
+Therefore the calculation of an Australian total is not appropriate. - Data for jurisdictions are comparable across years. - The collection excludes people who are treated under jurisdictional priority client schemes. - Waiting times could not be calculated for some records, for instance where a record had no date of offer or date of first visit.
+Records which reported dates which resulted in negative waiting times were not permitted. - Records with waiting times of zero days are included for calculations of waiting times from listing date to date of offer but are excluded from waiting times calculations for listing date to date of first visit. - Data for 2013-14 and 2014-15 do not include New South Wales, Australian Capital Territory or Northern Territory.
+Data for 2015-16 do not include New South Wales or Northern Territory. - Western Australian data only includes Dental Health Services information, which is the primary, but not sole, provider of public dental services in Western Australia.